Semiring systems arising from hyperrings: Preliminary results

-There could be other such systems, obtained by extending $\preceq_ {\mathcal I}$ to include comparisons other than with $\zero.$ Nevertheless, $\preceq_ {\mathcal I}$ will be one of the two main pre-orders we consider, together with the one in \Cref{hypersys}.
+There could be other such systems, obtained by extending $\preceq_ {\mathcal I}$ to include comparisons other than with $\zero.$ Nevertheless, $\preceq_ {\mathcal I}$ will be one of the two main surpassing relations that we consider, together with set inclusion in \Cref{hypersys}.
 It respects products in the following sense: